Carlisle railway station: Excursion trains

-The steam locomotives in question vary too as they can be either locomotives which ran through Carlisle in the days of steam, including: Black 5s, Jubilees, Royal Scots, Princess Royals and Coronation/Duchesses.
-Some are even of classes which never visited Carlisle in steam days, including: Castles, Kings, Halls, Merchant Navys and Light Pacifics.
-Steam locomotives that are known to have visited Carlisle over the years include: 5043 Earl of Mount Edgcumbe, 6201 Princess Elizabeth, 6233 Duchess of Sutherland, 35018 British India Line, 45596 Bahamas, 45690 Leander, 45699 Galatea, 46115 Scots Guardsman, 60103 Flying Scotsman, 60163 Tornado and 61306 Mayflower.
+Some of the steam locomotives ran through Carlisle in the days of steam, including: Black 5s, Jubilees, Royal Scots, Princess Royals and Coronation/Duchesses.
+Some are of classes which never visited Carlisle in steam days, including: Castles, Kings, Halls, Merchant Navys and Light Pacifics.

+Steam locomotives that are known to have visited Carlisle over the years include: 5043 Earl of Mount Edgcumbe, 6201 Princess Elizabeth, 6233 Duchess of Sutherland, 34067 Tangmere, 35018 British India Line, Black Five 44871, 45690 Leander, 45699 Galatea, 46115 Scots Guardsman, 60103 Flying Scotsman, 60163 Tornado, 61306 Mayflower and 71000 Duke of Gloucester.

 The Cumbrian Mountain Express trains are regular excursions that visit Carlisle.
-The routes vary from travelling northbound over Shap Summit on the WCML and returning south down the Settle & Carlisle line or vice versa.
+The routes vary from travelling northbound over Shap summit on the WCML, returning south down the Settle & Carlisle line or vice versa.
 These now run throughout the year.

-Adverse weather in 2015-16

-All services towards Glasgow and Edinburgh over the WCML were suspended due to flood-related damage to the River Clyde bridge at Lamington (caused by Storm Frank).
-A limited number of trains to and from Glasgow were being diverted via Dumfries, whilst most others were replaced by express coaches.
-Repair work was initially expected to take at least four weeks to complete and services were not expected to restart over the structure until March 2016.
-Following better than expected weather conditions and delivery of key components earlier than planned, the work was completed ahead of schedule and trains resumed on 22 February 2016.
-This followed on from previous disruption caused by Storm Desmond on 5–6 December 2015 - flooding just north of the station at the bridge over the River Caldew led to a temporary suspension of services to and from Scotland and subsequent major delays to trains for more than two weeks.